winterNebs/TETRIS-FAQ/index.md

 1. Read the FAQ
 2. Think about your question before you ask.
-   1. Understand that **you do not deserve to have your question answered**.
-People are taking time out of their day to **help** you.
+   1. Understand that people are taking time out of **their day** to **help you**.
    2. Try and phrase your question in a way that makes it easier for the person answering.
       1. Try and be as specific as you can.
 (This does not mean write a wall of text for no reason)
+      2. Be clear.
+It only slows down the process if people have to repeatedly ask for more detail or clarification.
-      2. Actually think about what you are trying to ask.
+      3. Actually think about what you are trying to ask.
    3. Try and figure it out yourself first, before you ask.
 (It's easier to confirm something is right than to explain it from scratch)
       1. If it's gameplay related, try recording and watching yourself.
       2. check faq

+## How to answer questions

+1. Make sure you actually know what you're qualified to talk about.
+2. If you can't explain what you're saying, then you probably don't understand it.
+3. Know what you *don't know*, if you don't know what you don't know, you're more likely to step out of your capability.
+4. Think before you answer, if you don't know the answer, don't say anything.

 ## I'm a new player, where should I start.